c-blake/nio/FAQ.md

 "Nio" are [two wrath-filled & muscular but "benevolent" King guardians](https://en.wikipedia.org/wiki/Nio) of the Buddha, outside many Buddhist temples.
-Homonymic "Neo" is the messiah in The Matrix trilogy and a Nim linear algebra package. ;)  (And you can pronoucne it like "eye-oh" if you want).
+Homonymic "Neo" is the messiah in The Matrix trilogy and a Nim linear algebra package. ;)  (And you can pronounce it like "eye-oh" if you want).

 This NIO is a "Native/Numerical IO" system.
 It consists of a library and a set